maksimryndin/distributed-book/src/established-systems/erlang.md

 You can also implement your own procedures for [nodes discovery](https://www.erlang.org/doc/apps/erts/alt_disco.html) and discovery under [container](https://contactchanaka.medium.com/erlang-cluster-peer-discovery-on-kubernetes-aa2ed15663f9) orchestrator.

 Default Erlang distribution with cookies assumes trusted network so you should change default communication mechanism in case of untrusted network[^epmdless].
 Moreover, large number of nodes with fully connected mesh communicating over large and uncontrolled network can be prohibitatively costly.
-This break point may range from 40 to 140 nodes[^erlang_nodes] depending on load and amount of global state required to sync over cluster (such as a process namespace).
+This break point may range from 40 to 140 nodes[^erlang_nodes] depending on load and amount of global state required to sync over cluster (such as a process namespace or getting `now` time which requires global lock to provide monotonically increasing time over the cluster).
 In such cases federated[^federated] clusters and partitioning of global state in separate groups of nodes inside a cluster is a way to go[^erlang_scale].

 Erlang is actively modernized and continuosly developed.
 So it's a solid foundation for distributed system.